PyLabRobot/pylabrobot/README.md

 ## Installation Troubleshooting
 1. If you encounter an error relating to HxFan (i.e., your robot does not have a fan), open pyhamilton/star-oem/VENUS_Method/STAR_OEM_Test.med, navigate to the "HxFan" grouping, and delete all commands under this grouping.

-2. If you would like to test your PyHamilton installation on a computer not connected to a Hamilton robot, use `HamiltonInterface(simulate=True)` to open your interface.
+2. If you would like to test your PyHamilton installation on a computer not connected to a Hamilton robot, use `HamiltonInterface(simulate=True)` to open your interface inside your robot script.

 ## Applications